twitocode/Tantalum/content/University/Year 1/CS 1JC3/discussion 2a.md

   - Church - lambda calculus
   - Turing - turning machine
   - Curry - combinatory logic
+  - Church-turing thesis - we believe what computation is something like that
 ## Key Terms
 - Term 1: Definition
 - Term 2: Definition